mohamedahmed60/mohamedahmed60/README.md

 ## Hi There, I`m Mohamed Ahmed 👋

-- 😎 Currently taking a break from work.
-- 🏢 Previously worked with Ajej Consult.
 - 🌱 Learning more about and studying : VueJs , Deep Learning.
 - 👯 I’m looking to collaborate on Youtube , with other content creators.
 - 🔭 I’m currently working on Frontier Wallet.